jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-13/chapter-16.md

-+++
+---
+heading: "Chapter 16-18"
+title: "The Muslim Conquest and Tax Exemption"
+linkTitle: "Chapter 16-18"
+weight: 8
-title= "The Muslim Conquest and Tax Exemption" heading= "Chapters 16-18 " date= 2015-09-25 image= "/covers/spirit.jpg" author= "Montesquieu" description= "The Muslim conquest induced our princes to keep up an exorbitant number of troops.
-As soon as one prince augments his forces, the others do the same" linkb= "/research/montesquieu/spirit-of-the-laws/book-13/chapter-15" linkbtext= "Chapter 15" linkf= "/research/montesquieu/spirit-of-the-laws/book-13/chapter-19" linkftext= "Chapter 19-20" icon = "/icons/mont.png"
+description: "The Muslim conquest induced our princes to keep up an exorbitant number of troops.
+As soon as one prince augments his forces, the others do the same"
-+++
+image: "/covers/spirit.jpg"
+icon: "/icons/mont.png"
+---

 This excess of taxes helped the Muslims carry on their conquests.